readium/architecture/README.md

 A repo for storing documents and discussing Readium-2.

+Readium-2 is the new major project of the Readium Foundation.
+It defines a set of native software modules dedicated to digital reading apps, optimized for different targets:

+* iOS devices (iPad and iPhones)
+* Android devices (smartphones and tablets)
+* Windows PCs
+* Linux computers / servers
+* MacOS computers

+Modules are written in different programming languages, with a common model and a articulated in a common architecture.
+This is different from the initial Readium SDK approach where a quite monolythic software package is written in C++ and called from native apps written in e.g. Objective-C or Java.

+Thsi flexible framework can be used for standalone apps, server apps and Web Apps.

+## Keeping track

 There are multiple ways to keep track of the on-going activity and participate:

 * discussions on [the issue tracker](https://github.com/readium/readium-2/issues)